 While we know there are still some patients who want to try traditional dentures, and yes, they are less expensive than dental implants, we know that dental implants are the only way to replace missing natural teeth that will also help preserve the bone mass in your jaw.

 Dental implants, placed by our experienced dental team are the most reliable solution.
 We even have a way to offer dental implants which act as artificial tooth roots, and place dentures on top of them.
 This procedure would involve our placing only a few dental implants for support – as opposed to a separate dental implant for each missing tooth – and placing a partial denture on top of the dental implants.

 The dental implants, and a modification to your dentures, means the denture will stay in place, you’ll be able to eat and talk and you won’t suffer the pain caused by dentures that slip around and fit improperly.

 With this procedure, your palate will remain uncovered which means you will be able to taste and enjoy your food.
 This is important because malnutrition is a side effect of wearing traditional dentures.

 Dental implants to hold your dentures in place means they stay put from when you put them in the morning, until you go to bed at night.

 If You’re Ready To Transform Your Smile And Regain Your Life, Our Dental Team At Gendler Dental Center Is Ready To Help!

-The first step you need to take to transform your life and your smile is to call our Hopkins, Minnesota office at 952-836-1113 or through our website.
+The first step you need to take to transform your life and your smile is to call our Hopkins, Minnesota office at 952-836-1113 or request an appointment reservation through our website.

 We understand that taking that first step might be a bit frightening, but rest assured that our dental team understands.
 We work with “nervous patients” and offer sedation dentistry and other relaxation methods to make your dental implant procedure as comfortable as possible.